-The Warwickshire Pension Fund, through Warwickshire County as the Administering Authority, is a shareholder in the Border to Coast Pension Partnership Limited.
+The Warwickshire Pension Fund, through Warwickshire County Council as the Administering Authority, is a shareholder in Border to Coast Pensions Partnership Limited.
 The Partnership is a wholly owned private limited company registered in England and Wales founded to carry out pension fund asset pooling obligations set out by the Government.
-The company provides the facility to pool the pension fund investments of 12 local authorities in order to gain the benefits of economies of scale, concentration of expertise and improved ability to reduce investment costs.
+The company provides the facility to pool the pension fund investments of 11 local authorities in order to gain the benefits of economies of scale, concentration of expertise and improved ability to reduce investment costs.
 The company was incorporated in 2017/18 and the first transfers of investment assets into the pool occurred in 2018/19.
-All 12 partners own an equal 1/12th share of the company
+As at the balance sheet date all 11 partners own an equal 1/11th share of the company.